nikk0308/CW_Parallel_Computing/README.md

   - You have launched the server!
   - Paste in the console the whole client.exe path to launch the client (you can do it many times)

 ### Web client
 > **Note**
-> You should start C++ server before starting web client.
+> You should start C++ server before starting the web client.
 - Go to the project folder (`CW_Parallel_Computing`)
 - Paste this code
   ```bash